-3. Post-award Actions.
-After contract award, the Review Director and Team Chief should determine in conjunction with the contractor, an appropriate date for the initial review team visit.
-This visit's purpose is to review the contractor's plans for implementing the Criteria.
-Succeeding visits are to assess the contractor's progress and to conduct the detailed Demonstration Review of the contractor's management control systems in operation.
-These visits to the contractor's facility are described below.
+3. Post-Award Actions.
+After contract award, the review director and team chief should determine, in conjunction with the contractor, an appropriate date for the initial review team visit.
+This visit's purpose is to review the contractor's plans for implementing the CSCSC.
+The purpose of succeeding visits is to assess the contractor's progress and to conduct the detailed demonstration review of the contractor's management control systems in operation.
+These visits to the contractor's facility are described below. - a.

-- a.
 Implementation Visit.
-As soon as possible after contract award, preferably within 30 days, the review team should visit the contractor's plant and review the contractor's plans for Criteria implementation.
+As soon as possible after contract award, preferably within 30 days, the review team should visit the contractor's plant and review the contractor's plans for CSCSC implementation.
 This visit provides an early dialogue between DOE and the contractor relative to the review process.
 The contractor should make presentations to reflect systems design and operation and explain applicable reports.
 The team will examine selected documents and procedures proposed by the contractor.
 Areas of noncompliance or potential problems will be identified to the contractor.
-During this visit, a schedule will be developed for the Readiness Assessment and Demonstration Review. - b.
+During this visit, a schedule will be developed for the readiness assessment and demonstration review. - b.
 Readiness Assessment.
-The Readiness Assessment is usually three to five days in duration and precedes the Demonstration Review.
-Without involving the time and expense of the full DOE team and contractor personnel, it provides an opportunity to review progress toward implementing the Criteria requirements, to clear up misunderstandings, and to assess the contractor's readiness to demonstrate fully integrated and compliant management control systems.
-It assists in preparation for the Demonstration Review by familiarizing key team members with the fundamentals of the contractor's systems.
-Any discrepancies revealed should be identified to the contractor for correction.
+The readiness assessment is usually three to five days in duration and precedes the demonstration review.
+Without involving the time and expense of the full DOE team and contractor personnel, it provides an opportunity to review progress toward implementing the CSCSC requirements, to clear up misunderstandings, and to assess the contractor's readiness to demonstrate fully integrated and compliant management control systems.
+It assists in preparation for the demonstration review by familiarizing key team members with the fundamentals of the contractor's systems.
+Any discrepancies revealed should be identified to the contractor for correction. - c.

-c.
 Demonstration Review.
-The Demonstration Review will commence as soon as practicable following the contractor's systems implementation and correction of deficiencies, if any, identified during the Readiness Assessment.
+The demonstration review will commence as soon as practicable following the contractor's systems implementation and correction of deficiencies, if any, identified during the readiness assessment.
+The review team will examine the contractor's working papers and documents to ascertain compliance and document its findings.
+For this purpose, the contractor will make available to the team the documents used for organizing, planning, scheduling, budgeting, authorizing, accounting, controlling, and estimating the work and any other procedural or functional documents which apply to the contract.
+The documentation must be complete, current, and accurate.

-- (1) The review team will examine the contractor's working papers and documents to ascertain compliance and document its findings.
-For this purpose, the contractor will make available to the team the documents used for organizing, planning, scheduling, budgeting, authorizing, accounting, controlling and estimating the work and any other procedural or functional documents which apply to the contract.
-The documentation must be complete, current, and accurate. - (2) The contractor will demonstrate to the team how the management control systems are structured and used in actual operation.
-All appropriate internal planning and control documentation required for an in-depth analysis of the adequacy of the systems in relation to the Criteria requirements and the work under contract will be made available. - (3) The contractor should have a current systems description available which describes the management control systems.
+The contractor will demonstrate to the team how the management control systems are structured and used in actual operation.
+All appropriate internal planning and control documentation required for an in-depth analysis of the adequacy of the systems in relation to the CSCSC requirements and the work under contract will be made available.
+The contractor should have a current systems description available which describes the management control systems.
 Applicable portions of the systems description and operating procedures should be available at the contractor's operating levels.
 Detailed operating procedures should delineate responsibilities of operating personnel, limitations on action, and internal authorizations required.

-(4) The burden of proof for demonstrating compliance with the Criteria requirements necessarily rests with the contractor.
+The burden of proof for demonstrating compliance with the CSCSC requirements necessarily rests with the contractor.
 The review team will assess compliance with these requirements.
 If the contractor's systems are not acceptable, areas to be reexamined will be clearly identified, and corrective actions to achieve compliance must be initiated by the contractor.
-A schedule for developing and implementing solutions and, consequently, for determining acceptability will be agreed upon by the contractor and Review Director.
+A schedule for developing and implementing solutions and, consequently, for determining acceptability will be agreed upon by the contractor and review director.